Starting a Business during a Pandemic

 (Our friend Carl with his impressive 'lockdown locks' receiving a pouch of chocolate to test and feedback.)

 Emails and texts titled 'free chocolate tasting' had replies as rapid as the smiles were broad when we delivered.

-Life during lockdown, became much more local, more connected and Steve and I felt real support for us and our nascent business.
+Life during lockdown became much more local and connected, and Steve and I felt real support for our nascent business.
 Businesses helped each other too.
 When the courier let us down (again) the wonderful Lewis, one of the Wainwright's beekeepers, saved the day by driving from Anglesey to Birmingham for 7am to hand-deliver honey for our May trial (see photo with his van).

 We're here, not really on the other side, but making progress and finally launching our dream chocolate products to what I hope will be a positive response.